 Submodular set functions are characterized by an intuitive

 diminishing marginal costs property.
-Their structure
+They have long been important

 admits efficient (approximate) optimization algorithms in

-Unfortunately, not all set functions are submodular, and I am collecting a growing list of functions that may appear submodular at first look but are actually not.
+Unfortunately, however, not all set functions are submodular, and I am collecting a growing list of functions that may appear submodular at first look but are actually not.

 combinatorial optimization.
 Replacing the common sum of